 - 1. Contact the OVW JustGrants Help Desk at OVW.JustGrantsSupport@usdoj.gov prior to the JustGrants deadline. - 2.
 Maintain documentation of all communication with the OVW JustGrants Help Desk. - 3.
 Actively work with the OVW JustGrants Help Desk to attempt to resolve the technical difficulty. - 4.
-Contact this program, via email at OVW.JFF@usdoj.gov, prior to the JustGrants deadline (9:00 p.m.
-E.T. on April 25, 2023, indicating the applicant is experiencing technical difficulties with JustGrants and would like permission to submit an application via email.
-The email must include the following: - A detailed description of the technical difficulty the applicant is experiencing. - The contact information (name, telephone, and email) for the individual making the request. - The applicant's UEI number. - JustGrants application numbers and User Support tracking numbers. - The complete application packet (Proposal Narrative, Budget and Budget Narrative, and LOS).
+Contact this program, via email at OVW.TribalJurisdiction@usdoj.gov, prior to the JustGrants deadline (9:00 p.m.
+E.T. on May 11, 2023), indicating the applicant is experiencing technical difficulties with JustGrants and would like permission to submit an application via email.
+The email must include the following: - A detailed description of the technical difficulty the applicant is experiencing. - The contact information (name, telephone, and email) for the individual making the request. - The applicant's UEI number. - JustGrants application numbers and User Support tracking numbers. - The complete application packet (Proposal Narrative, Budget and Budget Narrative, and Document Demonstrating Authority to Apply).